-Global Internship (GI) makes up a significant portion of the baccalaureate programs.
-During GI, students live overseas for 13 months as part of a team of missionaries under Bethany International or one of the organizations' partners in one of several locations around the world.
-It is a 16-month program, which includes 1 month of pre-field orientation on campus before departing, and 2 months of focused on-campus debriefing/re-entry upon arrival home.
+Global Internship (GI) is a significant component of the associate and baccalaureate programs.
+During GI, students typically live overseas as part of a team of missionaries under Bethany International or one of the organizations' partners in one of several locations around the world.

 The purpose of GI is to equip missionaries-in-training to engage strategically in any long-term team.
-Through the various bachelor's degrees, students may be equipped to make disciples, plant churches, catalyze movements, lead businesses for transformation, provide quality education in local schools, or impact families through excellent midwifery services, all while working alongside the existing church to grow its capacity to do these things.
-All of this is done within the mission of "taking the church to where it's not and helping others to do the same."
+Through the various bachelor's degrees, students may be equipped to make disciples, plant churches, catalyze movements, lead businesses for transformation, or provide quality education in local schools, all while working alongside the existing church to grow its capacity to do these things.